 When to apply

-The Foundation Grants Committee will review online proposals and make recommendations to the full Board.
+The West Bend Community Foundation Grants Committee will review online proposals and make recommendations to the full Board.
 If the application clearly does not meet the eligibility requirements or geographic area served, the Committee may decline the application without referral to the Board.
 The Board must approve all grants awards to be made by the Foundation.

 All applicants receive written notification of the Board’s action.
 Those selected for grants must agree to use the funds in accordance with the grant application and to abide by the Greater Milwaukee Foundation’s Terms and Conditions.